 Latest CHEER News

-CHEER will present the symposium 'Performing Difference in the Global Academy' at the 2013 SRHE Conference at Celtic Manor, Newport, Wales on Thursday 12th December from 2.15pm.
-Papers presented to include:
+CHEER presented the symposium 'Performing Difference in the Global Academy' at the 2013 SRHE Conference at Celtic Manor, Newport, Wales on Thursday 12th December from 2.15pm.
+Papers presented included:

 - Lost Leaders: Women in the Global Academy

 Professor Louise Morley, Director of the Centre for Higher Education and Equity Research (CHEER)

 - Managing Social Differences in Higher Education: Hidden distinctions